managervcf/tick-it/README.md

 To run the app in development environment, make sure Docker, Kubernetes and Skaffold are installed on your local machine.

 Before running the app environment variables inside the Kubernetes cluster must be set.
-Execute commands below to set these two environment variables:
+Execute commands below to set these environment variables:

 ```bash
 # kubectl create secret generic stripe-secret --from-literal=STRIPE_KEY=<your_stripe_key>